ArtanConsulting/elastic-mongo/README.md

 git clone https://github.com/shoppinpal/elastic-mongo.git
 cd elastic-mongo
+docker-compose up -d  # `-d` for detached mode is optional docker-compose ps     # If any process exits with a non-zero state then you need to repeat
+                      # Ideally, `Exit 0` is what you want to see
+                      # for elasticmongo_mongosetup_1,
+                      # and elasticmongo_disabledisktreshold_1
-docker-compose up -d  # If you skip -d, then the entire clusted will go down when
+docker-compose down   # If you have a bad start and you need to restart from the beginning
-                      # mongosetup and elasticsearch-river-setup are done.
+                      # or if you simply want to tear it all down because you're done
 ```

 Now you have Elasticsearch and MongoDB configured with mongo-connector.